How to Make a Perfect Portfolio

 The portfolio should contain as many different jobs as possible.
 That is, if you are a designer, then add all your creations, from booklets to serious scientific journals.
 But if you are a journalist submitting your resume to a vacant political columnist position, it is best not to include your show business notes or auto parts materials in your portfolio.

-A small amount of your best work is required in the portfolio - ideally 5-7, so that the employer can look at them all and make a reasonable opinion about you.
+A small amount of your best work is required in the portfolio - ideally, 5-7, so that the employer can look at them all and make a reasonable opinion about you.
 Some applicants deliberately show off their brilliant work so that the management does not expect them to be uninterrupted masterpieces.

 But this strategy is wrong.
 Because the employer understands that a portfolio is a presentation of your achievements, not a daily task, also, do not add all your work.
 Still, no one will be able to see them, but you will only think of yourself as a narcissistic person.

 Do not spare time for a detailed description of your work.
 Tell the employer what goals you set, how much time you spent completing the task, what difficulties you faced, and how you overcame them.
-If you have feedback from grateful customers, attach them as well.
+If you have feedback from grateful customers, attach that as well.
 Make sure you include your date and contact information.

 Small stylistic or even punctuation errors can outline all your merits.
 In particular, this applies to journalists, copywriters, and teachers.